The options to manage files are:

 - Make all paths to external files absolute.
 Absolute ones have full path from the system’s root.

 - This option is useful to check if there are links to unpacked files that no longer exist.
 After selecting this option, a warning message will appear in the Info editor’s header.
 If no warning is shown, there are no missing external files.

 - Find Missing Files

-In case we have broken links in our blend file, this option will help us fix the problem.
+In case you have broken links in a blend-file, this option will help you to fix the problem.
 A File Browser will show up.
 Select the desired directory (or a file within that directory), and a search will be performed in it, recursively in all contained directories.
 Every missing file found in the search will be recovered.
 Those recoveries will be done as absolute paths, so if you want to have relative paths you will need to select Make All Paths Relative.